brucemack/brucemack.github.io/_posts/2025-01-25-sdr-passband-testing.md

-I've read some articles that suggest that "tuning" this delay a tap or two can help to compensate for imperfections in the hardware implementation and may result in improved sideband suppression performance.
+I've read some articles that suggest that "tuning" this delay a tap or two can help to compensate for imperfections in the hardware implementation and may result in improved opposite sideband suppression performance.
 The purpose of this experiment is to evaluate this parameter.

 ### Test Setup